 MOA is unique not only because of its physical setting but because it has created unusually close relationships with cultural communities in British Columbia and around the world through experimental and collaborative research methods and exhibitions.
-Part of the MOA’s originality comes from it being both a public and research and teaching museum.
-The cutting-edge scholarship of the Museum makes possible a range of exhibitions and events that cut across traditional disciplinary divisions to provoke creative engagement and dialogue.
+Part of MOA’s originality comes from it being a public, research and teaching museum.
+MOA’s cutting-edge scholarship makes possible a range of exhibitions and events that cut across traditional disciplinary divisions to provoke creative engagement and dialogue.

 Back of house, MOA has one of the most advanced and comprehensive research infrastructures of any museum in North America.
-The Museum’s state-of-the-art conservation and research laboratories, our audio visual and oral history studios, our library and archive, and modern storage facilities all provide tools through which works can be preserved, researched and interpreted.
-The Reciprocal Research Network, or RRN, is a digital platform that MOA, the Musqueam Indian Band, the Stó:lō Nation, and the U’mista Cultural Society in Alert Bay, have developed with Museum partners from around the world as a single-access portal to Northwest Coast collections in all of these institutions.
-You can access MOA’s own world-wide collections from this website through Collections Online under Research and Collections.
+The Museum’s state-of-the-art conservation and research laboratories, audio visual and oral history studios, Library and Archives, and modern storage facilities all provide tools through which works can be preserved, researched and interpreted.
+The Reciprocal Research Network (RRN), is a digital platform that MOA, the Musqueam Indian Band, the Stó:lō Nation, and the U’mista Cultural Society in Alert Bay, have developed with Museum partners from around the world as a single-access portal to Northwest Coast collections in all of these institutions.
+You can access MOA’s own world-wide collections through Collections Online (MOA-CAT).

-I welcome you to MOA and invite you not only to visit the Museum, but to also take a moment to explore our online resources, whether our collections online, our digital sourcebooks or our blog.
+We welcome you to MOA and invite you not only to visit the Museum, but to also take a moment to explore our online resources — whether our collections online, our digital sourcebooks or our blog.
 There is much to experience.
 Enjoy!